ogs-at-usi/handshake/views/EJS_INSTRUCTIONS.md

 The view will automatically append all the contacts to the bottom of the list.

-If you want to manually add a new contact or groupchat, use `querySelector("#container #menu main")` to access the list of contacts, then add to its `innerHTML` the file `contact.ejs`.
+If you want to manually add a new contact or groupchat, use `querySelector("#menu main")` to access the list of contacts, then add to its `innerHTML` the file `contact.ejs`.

 ## Structure of the right column
-To add the left column to the main page, use `getElementById("container")` to access the main element of the `index.html` page.
+To add the left column to the main page, use `querySelector("body")` to access the body of the `index.html` page.

 IMPORTANT: only do this after you have already added the left column.